-Tom Swift and His War Tank was given the Mystery Science Theater 3000 treatment by John Nowak and Matt Plotecher.
+Tom Swift and His War Tank is a Mystery Science Theater 3000 fanfic by John Nowak and Matt Plotecher, riffing on the Tom Swift novel of the same name.
 The entire text of the original novel was reproduced along with sarcastic comments from Joel, Tom, and Crow.

 The entire text of the MSTing can be found here: http://www.keithpalmer.ca/mst3k/favourites/tom-swifts-war-tank.txt.